1. Our approach

 2. UPHLS Intervention Plan

-The following factors are particular challenges to the provision of mental health services in rural communities in Rwanda :
+The following factors are particular challenging to the provision of mental health services in rural communities in Rwanda :

 • Accessibility – Rural residents often travel long distances to receive targeted services, are less likely to be insured for mental health services, and are less likely to recognize an illness.